suyashsingh/suyashsingh.github.io/about.md

 order: 4
 ---

 Hello, I am <strong>Suyash Singh Bitti</strong>.
-I am an Embedded Software Developer.
-Currently I am employed by the R&D division of C-DAC.
-I currently live at Pune.
+I am an Embedded Software Developer currently employed by the R&D division of C-DAC Pune.

 ## Work & Areas of Interest
-I work on Embedded Systems, Linux Kernel Programming, Linux Device Drivers to be specific, Linux System Programming, Socket Programming i.e. Network programming and more.
+I like to work on Embedded Systems, Linux Kernel Programming, Linux Device Drivers, Linux System Programming, Socket Programming i.e. Network programming and more.
 I love to tinker with microcontrollers and electronics.